 There is now a general agreement that the Bayesian statistical framework is the right way to go for psychological science.
 Nevertheless, its flexible nature is its power and weakness, for there is no agreement about what indices should be computed or reported.
 Moreover, the lack of a consensual index of effect existence, such as the frequentist p-value, possibly contributes to the unnecessary murkiness that many non-familiar readers perceive in Bayesian statistics.
-Thus, this study describes and compares several indices of effect existence, provide intuitive visual representation of the “behaviour” of such indices in relationship with traditional metrics such as sample size and frequentist significance.
+Thus, this study describes and compares several indices of effect existence, provide intuitive visual representation of the “behavior” of such indices in relationship with traditional metrics such as sample size and frequentist significance.
 The results contribute to develop the intuitive understanding of the values that researchers report and allow to draw recommendations for Bayesian statistics description, critical for the standardization of scientific reporting.

 Introduction